HarshitaSharma026/RAG-chatbot/README.md

 dotenv, for API key management.
 Streamlit community cloud, for deployment

+## How to Use the Chatbot
+Refer to the text documents in "dummy" directory to get an idea of what type of questions (from the documents) can be asked.
+Enter your query in the input box.
+The chatbot will retrieve relevant documents and provide detailed answers based on the context.
+The chat history is maintained throughout the session to ensure continuity in conversation.

-**🎯This is an ongoing project.
+🎯**This is an ongoing project.
 I am actively learning and building side by side making it give more accurate answers.
 So feel free to contribute, report issues, or suggest enhancements to help improve its performance.